Japan Association of City Mayors

 (2) Organizational structure of the secretariat

-Matters related to general coordination and promotion of urban policies, overall management of important meetings, generalization of Diet affairs activities, etc.
+Matters related to general coordination of urban policies, overall management of important meetings, generalization of lobbying activities, etc.

-Clerical duties of liaison and coordination with each ministry and agency and other organizations as well as with each district and prefectural association of city mayors
+Clerical duties of liaison and coordination with each ministry and agency and other organizations as well as with each prefectural association of mayors

 |General Affairs Department|

-Matters related to local administration system, urban promotion measures, disaster prevention, and counseling on laws and regulations
+Matters related to local administration system, urban promotion measures, disaster prevention, and legislative consultation

-Matters related to the civil service system and personnel management
+Matters related to the public service personnel system and personnel administration

 |Research and Public Relations Department|